Bluegrass Community and Technical College School Images

 Student Services

-BCTC offers a wide portfolio of services to its students.
-These include free tutoring services, disabilities services, housing assistance, employment services, and individualized counseling services.
+Student services include free tutoring services, disabilities services, housing assistance, employment services, and individualized counseling services.

 Services for disabled students include interpreters for the deaf and hard of hearing; several kinds of computer software for people with disabilities provided free of charge; textbooks in audio, Braille, and electronic formats; special parking permits; and more.